Arif Salimov

 Arif Salimov (A.A.
 Salimov, born 1956, Arif Səlimov) is an Azerbaijani/Soviet mathematician, Honored Scientist of Azerbaijan, known for his research in differential geometry.
-He obtained a B.Sc. degree from Baku State University, Azerbaijan in 1978, a PhD and Doctor of Sciences (Habilitation) degrees in geometry from Kazan State University, Russia in 1984 and 1998, respectively.
+He earned his B.Sc. degree from Baku State University, Azerbaijan, in 1978, a PhD and Doctor of Sciences (Habilitation) degrees in geometry from Kazan State University, Russia, in 1984 and 1998, respectively.
 His advisor was Vladimir Vishnevskii.
-Salimov is currently full professor in the Faculty of Mechanics and Mathematics at the Baku State University and head of the department Algebra and Geometry at this University.
+Salimov is Full Professor and Head of the Department Algebra and Geometry, Faculty of Mechanics and Mathematics, Baku State University.
 He is an author and co-author of more than 100 articles.
+He is also an author of 2 monographs.
 His primary areas of research are: